arsari/AnalyticsMobile/README.md

     <p><em>Figure 1 - AnalyticsMobile App Screenshot</em></p>
 </div>

-This implementation is based on JAVA programming language with the following Project Structure:
+This Android Mobile App is in JAVA programming language with the following Project Structure:

 - Project
-  - Android Gradle Plugin Version: 8.0.2
+  - Android Gradle Plugin Version: 8.1.2
   - Gradle Version: 8.0
 - Modules
   - Properties
-    - Compile SDK Version: 33
+    - Compile SDK Version: 34
     - Source Compatibility: $JavaVersion.VERSION_11
     - Target Compatibility: $JavaVersion.VERSION_11
   - Default Config
-    - Target SDK Version: 33
+    - Target SDK Version: 34
     - Min SDK Version: 24
-    - versionCode: 3
-    - vaersionName: 3.0
 - Built Variants
   - Minify Enabled: false

 ### Fundamentals: Setup Firebase SDK and Analytics SDK

-In Android Studio, first click the `Android` label to open the drop-down menu for the project navigator view, and choose Project to see the full root directory structure of the project.
-Expand the project directory and the **/app/** directory within, and drag-and-drop the `google-services.json` file, downloaded from the Firebase console, into the **/app/** directory.
+In Android Studio, first click the `Android` label to open the drop-down menu for the project navigator view, and choose `Project` to see the full root directory structure of the project.
+Expand the project directory and the **/app/** directory within.
+Drag-and-drop the `google-services.json` file, downloaded from the Firebase console, into the **/app/** directory.

+Now we need to modify the following files to add some dependencies:

-1. Look for `<project_name>/build.gradle` file, opened, and add the following before the plugins object, if any:
+1. In the project root directory look for **build.gradle** file, opened, and add the following before the `plugins` object, if any:

     ```java
     buildscript {